 About the only Outer Banks town that hasn’t lost its small-scale charm, Ocracoke is a great place to spend an afternoon or two, walking or cycling along unpaved back streets lined by overgrown gardens and weathered old homes.
 Since it’s easy to reach from the mainland, via ferries from Swan Quarter and from Cedar Island, Ocracoke is a popular destination, but the tourism here is so low-key it still feels like a place you can discover for yourself.

 From Hwy-12, a number of small back roads are worth exploring, especially by bike, the best way to get around Ocracoke.
-These roads include oak-lined Howard Street and another called simply Back Road, which runs past Teach’s Hole, a shop dedicated to the pirate Blackbeard.
-Just south of the harbor, Point Road runs west to the squat, whitewashed 1823 Ocracoke Lighthouse.
+These roads include oak-lined Howard Street and another called simply Back Road, which runs past Teach’s Hole, a shop and exhibit ($4 for exhibit only) dedicated to the pirate Blackbeard.
+Just south of the harbor, Point Road runs west to the squat whitewashed 1823 Ocracoke Lighthouse.

-Right across from the ferry landing, there’s a very helpful visitors center (252/928-4531) that has complete information on Ocracoke and the rest of Cape Hatteras.
-Running between Ocracoke on Cape Hatteras, and two places on the North Carolina mainland (Cedar Island and Swan Quarter), the state-run ferry (800/293-3779, around $15 per car, $30 for an RV) departs approximately every few hours and takes just over 2.5 hours each way.
+Right across from the ferry landing, there’s a helpful visitors center (252/928-4531) that has complete information on Ocracoke and the rest of Cape Hatteras.
+Running between Ocracoke on Cape Hatteras, and two places on the North Carolina mainland (Cedar Island and Swan Quarter), the state-run ferry (800/293-3779, around $15 per car, $30 RVs) departs approximately every few hours and takes just over 2.5 hours to get to Swan Quarter and 2 hours and 15 minutes to get to Cedar Island.

 From Cedar Island, it’s close to an hour’s drive along US-70 to the next big city, Beaufort.